 How do Wastewater Aerators Work?

-Because of the great impact brought about by nutrient rich wastewater to the relationship between living things and their physical surroundings, regulations are being enforced by governments to control the number of contaminants in wastewater discharge.
-In compliance with these rules, all producers of liquid waste; whether residential, agricultural, commercial and industrial should carry out wastewater treatment processes.
+Since nutrient-rich wastewater significantly impacts the relationship between living things and their surroundings, governments enforce regulations to control the number of contaminants in wastewater discharge.
+These rules stipulate that all liquid waste producers, whether residential, agricultural, commercial or industrial, must treat wastewater.